A Semi-Orthogonal Decomposition Theorem for Weighted Blowups: Preliminaries

 Just as with usual $\Proj$, one can define the line bundles $\O(r)$ corresponding to the shifted modules $\cal{A}(r)$.

 We now recall the definition of a weighted blowup.
 Let $X$ be a fixed algebraic stack. \begin{definition}[{\cite[Definition 3.1.1]{QuekRydh}}] A \textit{Rees algebra} on $X$ is a quasi-coherent graded finitely-generated subalgebra $\bigoplus_{n \geq 0} \I_nt^n$ of $\Ox[t]$. \end{definition} Note that the collection $\I_\bullet = \{\I_{n}\}_{n\geq 0}$ defines a family of closed substacks $Z_\bullet = \{Z_n\}_{n\geq 0}$.
-In \cite{QuekRydh}, this data is called a \textit{weighted closed immersion}. \begin{definition} Let $\cal{A} =\bigoplus_{n \geq 0} \I_nt^n$ be a Rees algebra.
-The \textit{weighted blowup} of $X$ along $\cal{A}$ is defined to be $\Bl_{\cal{A}}X := \Pproj_{\Ox}(\cal{A})$. \end{definition} In the literature, the weighted closed immersion corresponding to $\cal{A} $ is sometimes known as the \textit{weighted centre} of the blowup.
+In \cite{QuekRydh}, this data is called a \textit{weighted closed immersion}, we will use the term \textit{weighted centre}: by a \textit{weighted centre} we will understand to mean the weighted centre of some Rees algebra.
+Thus weighted centres correspond precisely to Rees algebras.

-We will next describe the extension of a Rees algebra. \begin{definition} Let $\cal{A} = \bigoplus_{n \geq 0} \I_n t^n$ be a Rees algebra.
-Its \textit{extension}, denoted $\cal{A}^\mathrm{ext}$ is the graded $\Ox[t^{-1}]$-algebra that is $\cal{A}$ in non-negative degrees, but is $\Ox$ in all negative degrees.
-It can be explicitly described as \end{definition} In the language of \cite{QuekRydh}, this is an example of an \textit{extended Rees algebra}. \begin{proposition}\cite[Remark 3.2.4]{QuekRydh} Let $\cal{A}$ be a Rees algebra.
-Then \end{proposition} Thus we may describe the weighted blowup of a Rees algebra as the $\Pproj$ of its extension.
-This is advantageous for several reasons: for example, the extension is often easier to explicitly describe (see Example \ref{eg-h1-regular-extended-rees}), and furthermore the exceptional divisor and deformation to the (weighted) normal cone become very easy to define: \begin{definition} Let $\cal{A} = \bigoplus_{n \geq 0} \cal{I}_nt^n$ be a Rees algebra and let $\tilde{X} = \Pproj_{\Ox} \cal{A}^{\mathrm{ext}}$ be its blowup.
-The \textit{exceptional divisor} of $\cal{A}$ is the vanishing locus $E :=V(t^{-1})\subseteq \tilde{X}$.
+We will next describe the extension of a Rees algebra. \begin{definition} Let $\cal{I}_\bullet$ be a weighted centre.
+The \textit{associated extended Rees algebra} is the graded $\Ox[t^{-1}]$-algebra that is the usual Rees algebra $\bigoplus_{n \geq 0} \I_nt^n$ in non-negative degrees, but is $\Ox$ in all negative degrees.
+It can be explicitly described as \end{definition}

+\begin{definition} Let $\I_\bullet$ be a weighted centre with associated extended Rees algebra $\cal{A}$.
+The \textit{weighted blowup} of $X$ along $\I_\bullet$ is defined to be $\Bl_{\I_\bullet}X := \Pproj_{\Ox}(\cal{A})$. \end{definition} \begin{example} Suppose $\I_n = \I_1^n$.
+Then $\Bl_{\I_\bullet}$ is just the usual blowup of $X$ along $V(\I_1)$, by \cite[Remark 3.2.4]{QuekRydh}. \end{example} Describing the weighted blowup in terms of the extended Rees algebra is advantageous for several reasons: the extended Rees algebra is often easier to describe in practice, and furthermore the exceptional divisor and deformation to the (weighted) normal cone become very easy to define: \begin{definition} Let $\I_\bullet$ be a weighted centre and let $\tilde{X}$ be its blowup.
+The \textit{exceptional divisor} is the vanishing locus $E :=V(t^{-1})\subseteq \tilde{X}$.
 This is an effective Cartier divisor with associated line bundle $\O_{\tilde{X}}(-1)$.